The Gunny Sack

 Candy Bar Pretzel Bites

 There are so many kinds of Christmas cookies to make and so little time!
-We love making ones that take a long time like frosted sugar cookie cut-out but we also love the quick, easy Christmas cookies like Pretzel Turtles and pretzels topped with Hershey’s Kisses.
+We love making ones that take a long time like frosted cut out sugar cookies, but we also love the quick, easy Christmas cookies like Rolo Pretzel Turtles and pretzels topped with Hershey’s Kisses.

 After seeing some mini candy bars at the store, I decided to make another easy Christmas cookie this year: Candy Bar Pretzel Bites.
 They are pretzels stuffed with mini candy bars and dipped in a vanilla candy coating.